 Use reference resources to find background information before you begin your research in earnest.
 Not only will a reference article bring you up-to-speed on an unfamiliar topic, but many include bibliographies as well, which can give you a great place to start locating sources.

 Books on African history are in the DT section of the reference collection.
 Because Africana Studies encompasses so many different disciplines, you will find books relevant to Africa in many other areas as well.
 Use the blue Library of Congress handout (copies are at the reference desk) to identify which section might be relevant to your particular topic.

-Here are two electronic reference resources you may find useful:
+Here is an electronic reference resource you may find useful: